bounswe/bounswe2019group3/README.md

 # Description

-This is a github repository that we use for Boğaziçi University's dual courses CMPE352 and CMPE451 in 2019.
+This is the github repository that we use for Boğaziçi University's dual courses CMPE352 and CMPE451 in 2019.
 Through out the year, we will work on a project to make a language learning platform that students and experts can benefit from.

 ## Group Members